 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This romantic suspense is a paperback edition that was published by Pocket Star on August 30, 2011 and has 401 pages.
+romantic suspense that was published by Pocket Star on August 30, 2011 and has 401 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Deadly Promises, Untraceable, Unspeakable, Unforgivable, Twisted, Scorched, Exposed, Thread of Fear
+Other books by this author which I have reviewed include Deadly Promises, Untraceable, Unspeakable, Unforgivable, Twisted, Scorched, Exposed, Thread of Fear

 Fourth in the Tracers romantic suspense series revolving around people involved with the Delphi Center, a veritable palace of forensic analysis.
 The couple focus here is on Sophie Barrett and Jonah Macon.